Why is my underlayment worn out

 Roofing

-The answer to 'why is my underlayment worn out' is that the underlayment, which is the protective layer installed between the roof deck and the shingles, can become worn out over time due to a variety of factors.
-Common causes include exposure to the elements, improper installation, or simply the natural aging process.
+The answer to 'why is my underlayment worn out' is that the underlayment, a protective layer installed beneath the roof shingles, can become worn out over time due to exposure to the elements and normal wear and tear.
+Some common causes include UV radiation from the sun, moisture infiltration, and physical damage from high winds or falling debris.

 Frequently Asked Questions